rxdhikx/AI-Risk_Classification-From-Financial-Documents/README.md

 Literature_Review - literature review of some relevant papers on risk factor extraction and categorization

-bert_ai.ipynb - BERT code used on sample code
+bert_ai.ipynb - BERT code used on a sample

 bert_on_large_input_dataset.ipynb - BERT code for massive datasets, with edge cases handled